-Specific examples of such efforts include initiatives aimed at realizing a circular economy and carbon neutrality.
-Since we made our carbon neutrality declaration in November 2020, it has been the basic policy of our major business strategies, and related efforts have been launched simultaneously in each business sector and domain of the Group.
+In the optical materials project, there are products that span across multiple business segments, such as MR[TM], which has a high share in the ophthalmic lenses market, APEL[TM], which is used in smartphone imaging lenses, and other ICT-related products.
+By linking the business chains and integrating the and transparent resins launched simultaneously in each business sector and domain of the Group.
 Furthermore, we have been receiving requests for recycling from individual customers or for isolated products.
 Although we initially responded to each case separately, we now believe that it is important to utilize interdepartmental cooperation in areas such as same-category research, process development, and circular supply chains.
-In addition, in the field of optical materials, separate business sectors operate the MRTM series of resins for ophthalmic lenses in the vision care domain, and the APELTM series of lens resins for smartphones in the ICT domain.
+In addition, in the field of optical materials, separate business sectors operate the MRTM series of resins for ophthalmic lenses in the vision care domain, and the APEL[TM] series of lens resins for smartphones in the ICT domain.
 Although each has its own unique manufacturing process, optical property evaluation technology, and know-how, fusing and linking them may lead to the development of products in new fields, such as head-mounted displays (HMDs).